Generalized NS-algebras: NS-algebras

 So the relation defining Leibniz algebras is $\cR=(ab)c-a(bc)+b(ac)=0$.
-The first three relations defining Leibniz NS-algebras are obtained as in Example \ref{exa:ns_assoc} by substituting in $\cR_\bt=0$ two elements from $A_0$ and one from $A_1$.
+The first three relations defining Leibniz-NS-algebras are obtained as in Example \ref{exa:ns_assoc} by substituting in $\cR_\bt=0$ two elements from $A_0$ and one from $A_1$.
 Using (\ref{eq:boxtimes}), one finds

 For the fourth relation, we take the difference of the relation $a\star(b\star c)=(a\star b)\star c+b\star(a\star c)$ and the above three relations.
 Since

 and similarly for the other parenthesizing, it is given by